Zamioculcas zamiifolia, commonly known as Zanzibar gem and ZZ Plant, is a tropical plant native to Eastern Africa.

 The plant will continue to produce new leaves that will be green and healthy.

-If your plant is overwatered, you will need to allow the soil to dry out completely before watering again.
+To address overwatering, allow the soil to completely dry before watering again.

-Should I Remove Yellow Leaves From ZZ Plant?
+Should You Remove Yellow Leaves From a ZZ Plant?

 ZZ plant yellow leaves should be removed to keep the plant healthy.

-The plant uses these leaves to store water and nutrients, so it is not getting the resources it needs when they turn yellow.
+The plant uses these leaves to store water and nutrients, so it is not getting the resources it needs when it turns yellow.

 Additionally, yellow leaves can be a sign of disease or pest infestation, so it is important to remove them to prevent the problem from spreading.

-However, if the plant is otherwise healthy and the yellow leaves are not causing any problems, they can be left on the plant.
+However, if the plant is otherwise healthy and the yellow leaves are not causing problems, they can be left on it.

-Yellow leaves on a ZZ plant will not turn green again.
+Yellow leaves on a ZZ plant are irreversible and will not regain their green color.

 Final Thoughts